allenu/Synthie/LOG.md

+# 2018/06/19 Wed

+I added a ruby script to create a song file and then a song2pcm tool that converts it to a pcm file.

+Made some minor improvements to the song format as well (replaced "beats" with "ticks", which is more accurate).

 # 2018/06/14 Thu

 I cleaned up the logic for determining if the song reader state should change.
 I previously would